Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Embedding Deep Serial Number in DNNs

-where $k$ is the user entered serial number, $h(k)$ is the serial number recognizer function that checks the correctness of input serial number.
-If the serial number $k$ is valid, $k=\hat{k}$, $h(k)$ outputs 1 and $f^K_S(x) = f_S(x)$.
-For an invalid serial number, $h(k)$ outputs 0 and $f^K_S = r(x)$ where the functionality of $r(x)$ is significantly different from $f_S(x)$, e.g., randomly guessing.
-Hence the performance is significantly dropped upon incorrect serial number.
-The motivation of the proposed DSN framework is to implicitly embed the functionality of $r(x)$ and $h(k)$ into the student model.
+where $k$ is the serial number entered by the user, and $h(k)$ is the serial number recognition function that verifies the correctness of the input serial number.
+If the serial number $k$ is valid, i.e., $k=\hat{k}$, $h(k)$ outputs 1 and $f^K_S(x) = f_S(x)$.
+For an invalid serial number, $h(k)$ outputs 0 and $f^K_S = r(x)$, where the functionality of $r(x)$ significantly differs from $f_S(x)$, such as random guessing.
+Consequently, the performance drops substantially with incorrect serial numbers.
+The motivation behind the proposed DSN framework is to implicitly integrate the functionality of $r(x)$ and $h(k)$ into the student model.

-Let $X=\{x_n, y_n\}^N_{n=1}$ denotes the training data, $I_{k=\hat{k}}$ denotes the correctness of entered SN where $I=1$ indicates a valid SN and $I=0$ represent an incorrect SN.
-Our goal is for $f^K_S(x)$ to predict $Y$ correctly when $I=1$ and predict poorly with $I=0$.
-More specifically, the input x is first mapped to a D-dimensional feature vector $e$ by a mapping $G_e$ (a feature extractor) and we denote the vector of parameters of all layers in the mapping as $\theta_e$, i.e. $e=G_e(x; \theta_e)$.
-Then the feature vector $e$ is mapped by a mapping $G_y$ (predictor with SN) to the label $y$, we denote the parameters of this mapping with $\theta_y$.
-Finally, the same feature vector $e$ is mapped by a mapping $G_d$ (predictor without SN) to the label $y$ with parameter $\theta_d$.
-The overall two-branch model structure is shown in Fig.~\ref{fig:Training Pipeline}.
+Let $X=\{x_n, y_n\}^N_{n=1}$ represent the training data, $I_{k=\hat{k}}$ denote the correctness of the entered SN where $I=1$ indicates a valid SN and $I=0$ signifies an incorrect SN.
+We aim for $f^K_S(x)$ to accurately predict $Y$ when $I=1$ and predict poorly with $I=0$.
+The input x is initially mapped to a D-dimensional feature vector $e$ using mapping $G_e$ (a feature extractor).
+We denote the vector of parameters for all layers in the mapping as $\theta_e$, i.e., $e=G_e(x; \theta_e)$.
+Subsequently, the feature vector $e$ is mapped by mapping $G_y$ (predictor with SN) to the label $y$.
+We denote the parameters of this mapping with $\theta_y$.
+Lastly, the same feature vector $e$ is mapped by mapping $G_d$ (predictor without SN) to the label $y$ with parameter $\theta_d$.
+The overall two-branch model structure is illustrated in Fig.~\ref{fig:Training Pipeline}.